zbalkan/wazuh-devenv/README.md

 # wazuh-devenv

 The project aims to create a development environment for detection engieers using Wazuh.
-While it is designed to utilize a wazuh-manager installed on WSL, allowing testing custom rules locally before moving to production, it is possible to use a Linux VM for development as well.
+While it is designed to utilize a wazuh-manager installed on WSL to allow testing custom rules locally before moving to production, it is possible to use a Linux VM for development as well.
 There is no WSL-specific configuration but no guarantees for te future.

 ## Setup for WSL

 1. Ensure a WSL instance running in your environment.
 The distribution that matches the Production deployment is better.
+2. Limit the WSL memory usage in `~/wsl.config` by adding `memory=16GB` or however you like.
+Wazuh is allocating as much memory as it can, so it is better to limit WSL as a whole.
-2. Clone the repo to the preferred location for development.
+3. Clone the repo to the preferred location for development.
 For me, using `~/wazuh-devenv` is easier.
-3. Run the script `sudo ./install.sh` to start installation.
+4. Run the script `sudo ./install.sh` to start installation.
-4. The script will ask you to copy rules and decoders to the new locations.
-When you copied them, hit `y` and continue.
+5. The script will ask you to copy rules and decoders to the new locations.
+After you copied them, hit `y` and continue.
 Otherwise it will rollback the changes.
-5. The script will ask you to provide the username you will use in wsl for development.
+6. The script will ask you to provide the username you are going to use in WSL for development.
 Ensure you typed it correctly.
-6. The installation and configuration will be completed successfully.
-If there are any errors, there will be warnings for the user to fix manually.
+7. The installation and configuration will be completed successfully.
+If any error occurs, messages would be displayed for the user to fix the issues manually.
-7. Initiate VS Code from the WSL for first engagement.
+8. Initiate VS Code from the WSL for first engagement by navigating to the repository -such as `~/wazuh-devenv`, and typing `code .`.
+You don't have to keep the WSL terminal on afterwards.
-8. You should be able to read and access rules from the repository.
-Add the rules and decoders folders to git.
-9. Remove the origin from Github to prevent accidentally leaking your rules to public repositories by running `git remote rm origin`.
+9. Remove the origin from Github to prevent accidentally leaking your rules and decoders to public repositories by running `git remote rm origin`.
 10. Add your organization's git repository for further use `git remote add origin <URL>`.
+You
+12. You should be able to read and access rules from the repository.
+Add the rules and decoders to git.

 You are ready to update and test your logs locally.
 You can combine the script into your CI/CD pipeline for deployment.

 ## Sample rules

 The sample rules are taken from the Wazuh blog [Creating decoders and rules from scratch](https://wazuh.com/blog/creating-decoders-and-rules-from-scratch/).

 ## Usage